Congo–Ocean Railway: History

 Under French colonial administration, in 1921 they contracted Société de Construction des Batignolles to construct the railway using forced labour, recruited from what is now southern Chad and the Central African Republic.
 Like Spain and Portugal, France did not ratify the International Labour Organization Forced Labour Convention of 1930, No. 29.
 Disdain among the native population towards this conscripted labour and other forms of oppression led to the Kongo-Wara rebellion between 1928 and 1931.
 Through the period of construction until 1934 there was a continual heavy cost in human lives, with total deaths estimated in excess of 17,000 of the construction workers, from a combination of both industrial accidents and diseases including malaria.
 The railroad construction was also the site of rampant physical abuse, poor housing and hygiene conditions, and extreme deprivation for the workers.
 In 1946, France ratified the Forced Labour Convention, in light of a permanent state of emergency, due to indigenous revolt.

 In 1962, a branch was constructed to Mbinda near the border with Gabon, to connect with the COMILOG Cableway and thus carry manganese ore to Pointe-Noire.
 The Cableway closed in 1986 when neighbouring Gabon built its own railway to haul this traffic.
 The branch line remains active nonetheless.

 The Congo–Ocean Railway was a user of the Golwé locomotive.
 Motive power is now provided by diesel locomotives.

 From the start of the civil war in 1997, the line was closed for six years.

-Operations restarted in 2004, but in August 2007 BBC News reported that COR was in a "decrepit state, with the majority of trains now broken", after UNICEF had organised a train to distribute malaria nets.
+Operations restarted in 2004, but in August 2007 BBC News reported that CFCO was in a "decrepit state, with the majority of trains now broken", after UNICEF had organised a train to distribute malaria nets.
 In 2007, a Korean-led consortium CMKC Group signed a deal to build railway extensions to Ouesso and Djambala mainly for timber traffic.

 On 21 June 2010, a train of the Congo–Ocean Railroad was involved in a major accident, in which at least 60 people were killed.
 The train is believed to have derailed as it went round a curve in a remote area between Bilinga and Tchitondi, throwing four carriages into a ravine.
 The dead and wounded were taken to hospitals and morgues in Pointe-Noire.

 In 2011, it was announced that Africa Iron Ore Ltd was close to concluding a 25-year ore transport deal with Congo–Ocean.
 In early 2015 the Congo–Ocean Railway purchased ten locomotives from Electro-Motive Diesel in Muncie, Indiana.
 They were put into service by the summer of 2015.

 In 2021 a proposal was announced for a Mayoko and Niari to Pointe-Noire railway made for the transport of iron ore.